 If you are aware that your teen is struggling with an addiction to drugs or alcohol, their safety and health is likely your highest priority.
 You may have done the research and decided that trying to convince your child to go through teen addiction treatment is the best way to get back on the right path.

 However, it can be difficult to bring up addiction treatment with your teen.
-The Fort Behavioral Health team has some tips to make this process go more smoothly.
+The Fort Behavioral Health team has some tips to make this process go more smoothly and get your teen into our female-only adolescent treatment program.

 Go Out for an Outing Full of Fun